sam-hosseini/freelancing-in-finland/README.md

     * TE-services will consider whether the business has started more or less according to the original business plan.
     * TE-services will consider whether the already acquired income is enough to support the entrepreneur.

-* Apply for the grant extension [electronically](https://asiointi.mol.fi/omaasiointi/?kieli=fi) (only available in Finnish and Swedish) and you will get an electronic decision within 2-4 weeks.
+* Apply for the grant extension [electronically](https://asiointi.mol.fi/omaasiointi/) and you will get an electronic decision within 2-4 weeks.
 Official decision letter should arrive by post soon after the decision is served (~1 week).

 ### Quit your job